amoe/allen-moronuki/allen_moronuki_notes.md

 So we need to create a new Cabal project for 'addition'.
 We need to start this project and download the appropriate dependencies when we have some connection.

+All the framework has been added.
+Now would be the right time to install hspec by adding it to the list etc.

 # 2020-02-05

 ## More exercises